Radial nerve in the middle third of the shoulder. Radial artery, veins and superficial branch of the radial nerve

 • diuretic drugs.

-Often, the complex of conservative treatment includes physiotherapy, physiotherapy, acupuncture and massages.
-If, when using complex treatment for several months, no improvement is observed, then the doctor has to stitch the nerve.
+Often the complex of conservative treatment includes physiotherapy, physical therapy, acupuncture and massages.
+If, after applying complex treatment for several months, no improvement is observed, then the doctor has to suture the nerve.
 It's already radical methods treatment.
-These include the removal of tumors at the site of nerve compression.
-It is advisable to resort to surgical intervention and with combined damage to the nerve and bone or vessel.
-Such operations are done in several stages.
-Neurolysis is a common indication for surgery.
-This is the release of the nerve from the scar tissue.
-Operations are considered more effective with early intervention.
+These include the removal of tumors at the site of compression of the nerve.
+It is advisable to resort to surgical intervention in case of combined damage to the nerve and bone or vessel.
+Such operations are performed in several stages.
+A common indication for surgical intervention is neurolysis.
+This is the release of the nerve from scar tissue.
+Surgeries are considered more effective with early intervention.

-• We place the arm in a bent position on a hard surface, so that the forearm is perpendicular to this surface.
-Raise your thumb up and pull your thumb down.
-Repeat the exercise - 10 times;
+• Place the arm in a bent position on a hard surface so that the forearm is perpendicular to this surface.
+We lift our thumb up and pull our thumb down.
+Repeat the exercise – 10 times;

-• We do the exercise in the same way as in the previous description, but the middle and index fingers are involved.
-Repeat the exercise - 10 times;
+• We do the exercise in the same way as in the previous description, but the middle and index fingers are used.
+Repeat the exercise 10 times;

 • We unclench and compress various objects.
 One approach – 10 times.